Strion99/Strion99-Exploratory-Data-Analysis-Visualization/README.md

 # Strion99-Exploratory-Data-Analysis-Visualization
 My first module focusing on the most critical step of any data project: Data Manipulation and Visualization.
 Using Python, Pandas, and Matplotlib, I built a workflow to process raw data and visualize the underlying distributions.

-During the course we will be using Python 3 (preferably Python ≥ 3.6).
+During the course we will be using Python 3.
 You are required to install the following packages:
 • Pandas
 • Numpy